emirmatik/compiler-in-cpp/README.md

 # Compiler in C++

-Simple Compiler of an arbitrary language made in C ++
+Simple Compiler of an arbitrary language made in C ++ <br/>
+You can try with some random examples I've uploaded and then you can try with your own inputs!! <br/>

 **Note: Do not forget to write your file name as the input source in main section** <br/>
+**Note2: The input file should be in the same directory with .exe** <br/>
-**Note2: You need to store your all operations in a variable.
+**Note3: You need to store your all operations in a variable.
 Because it outputs only variables currently.
 (Will be changed)**

 ## Abilities of the Compiler
 - Understands variable assignments.